Tapping (EFT) for Athletic Performance: evidence summary

 StudyDesignJournalEffect

-What tapping (EFT) is.
+What Tapping (EFT) is.
 A brief self-administered technique combining exposure and cognitive elements with fingertip stimulation of acupressure points.
 It is used as a self-help and adjunctive practice for stress and emotional regulation.
-Effect sizes above are tapping vs. a comparison group; d ≥ 0.8 is considered large.
+Effect sizes above are reported as each study gives them: randomized and controlled trials give tapping versus a comparison group, while meta-analyses give pooled estimates — between-group versus control, or within-group pre-post where the row is labelled that way.
+For standardized effects (d, g), ≥ 0.8 is considered large; a Mean Difference is on the symptom scale's own units, not standardized.
 Limitations across this literature include variable use of active vs. waitlist controls and reliance on self-report measures.
 This summary is informational and not a substitute for clinical judgment.